anybox/anybox.buildbot.odoo/README.txt

 as the POSIX user running the slave, having database creation rights.

-You can provide host,  port, and password (see ``slaves.cfg`` file to see how to express in the master configuration file).
+You can provide host,  port, and password (see ``slaves.cfg`` file to see how to express in the master configuration).

+WARNING: currently, setting user/password is not supported.
+Only Unix-socket domains will work (see below).

 The default value for host on Debian-based distributions will make the slave connect to the PostgreSQL cluster through a Unix-domain socket, ie, the